-\Box to the main library (BCU) and to FPSPAC Library in order get the required readings and to research the literature for the final paper.
+The students should have decess. $\Box$ to a computer connected to internet in order to write the final paper, □ to the main library (BCU) and to FSPAC Library in order get the required readings and to research the literature for the final paper.